ghiscoding/angular-validation/readme.md

 * [1.3.4](https://github.com/ghiscoding/angular-validation/commit/ba30d55ddb8bca44a8032fc8253356450bd4e1d4) `2015-01-06` Removed the necessity of creating a `<span>` for displaying the error message, the directive now handles it by itself.
 * [1.3.5](https://github.com/ghiscoding/angular-validation/commit/679b24ca4daee8419731c45d1d65d63cb5ca74a5) `2015-01-26` Throw an error message when user did not provide a `name=""` property inside the element to validate.
 * [1.3.6](https://github.com/ghiscoding/angular-validation/commit/e47e91f45f93a3f191ab6849d06163563674e9e2) `2015-02-09` Added `ng-strict-di` for minification, renamed some files and folder lib to `/vendors`, moved directive into new `/src` folder for better separation.
+* [1.3.7]() `2015-03-08` Complete rewrite (but same functionality) so that I could add an Angular-Validation Service which is similar implementation as the Directive.
+Also added `debounce` attribute which is an alias to `typingLimit`, validation rules are now defined as an external service for better maintainability and easily be used by both Validation Directive and Service, also created a common file for shared functions.